-- Step 1: Perform Pre-Upgrade Tasks for the Upgrade from the Earlier 21.x Release Similar to a standalone or primary-standby environment, you must perform pre-upgrade tasks such as backing up the Oracle Key Vault server. - Step 2: Upgrade Each Multi-Master Cluster Node To upgrade the multi-master cluster, you must upgrade each multi-master cluster node, one after the other. - Step 3: If Necessary, Change the Network Interface for Upgraded Nodes Nodes that were created in Oracle Key Vault releases earlier than release 21.1 use Classic mode, in which only one network interface was used. - Step 4: Check the Node Version and the Cluster Version After you complete the upgrade of at least one node, you can log into any of the upgraded nodes to check the node and cluster versions. - Step 5: If Necessary, Add Disk Space to Extend Swap Space If necessary, extend the swap space on each node.
-Oracle Key Vault release 21.11 requires a hard disk size greater than or equal to 1 TB in size with approximately 64 GB of swap space. - Step 6: If Necessary, Remove Old Kernels For each multi-master cluster node, Oracle recommends that you clean up the older kernels that were left behind after the upgrade. - Step 7: If Necessary, Remove SSH-Related DSA Keys For each multi-master cluster node, you should remove SSH-related DSA keys left behind after the upgrade. - Step 8: Upgrade the Endpoint Software When you upgrade the Oracle Key Vault server software appliance, also upgrade the endpoint software to get access to the latest enhancements.
+- Step 1: Perform Pre-Upgrade Tasks for the Upgrade from the Earlier 21.x Release Similar to a standalone or primary-standby environment, you must perform pre-upgrade tasks such as backing up the Oracle Key Vault server. - Step 2: Upgrade Each Multi-Master Cluster Node To upgrade the multi-master cluster, you must upgrade each multi-master cluster node, one after the other. - Step 3: If Necessary, Change the Network Interface for Upgraded Nodes Nodes that were created in Oracle Key Vault releases earlier than release 21.1 use Classic mode, in which only one network interface was used. - Step 4: Check the Node Version and the Cluster Version

+After you complete the upgrade of at least one node, you can log into any of the upgraded nodes to check the node and cluster versions. - Step 5: If Necessary, Add Disk Space to Extend Swap Space If necessary, extend the swap space on each node.
+Oracle Key Vault release 21.9 requires a hard disk size greater than or equal to 1 TB in size with approximately 64 GB of swap space. - Step 6: If Necessary, Remove Old Kernels For each multi-master cluster node, Oracle recommends that you clean up the older kernels that were left behind after the upgrade. - Step 7: If Necessary, Remove SSH-Related DSA Keys For each multi-master cluster node, you should remove SSH-related DSA keys left behind after the upgrade. - Step 8: Checking for Patch Updates Check if additional patches are applicable to your environment.
+Oracle recommends that you check for patches after installing or upgrading to the Oracle Key Vault release. - Step 8: Upgrade the Endpoint Software After you have upgraded all the nodes in the cluster, you must reenroll endpoints that were created in earlier releases of Oracle Key Vault, or update the endpoint software.